jerrygdm/iOS-Interview/README.md

 ## AVANZATO

-- What are differences between Manual and Automatic Reference Counting?
+### What are differences between Manual and Automatic Reference Counting?

-- Quali sono le differenze tra Sequence Protocol e Collection Protocol?
+### Quali sono le differenze tra Sequence Protocol e Collection Protocol?
 Una sequenza rappresenta un insieme di valori che possono essere iterati tramite un for-loop.
 Collection è una Sequence che dove ci si può accedere agli elementi tramite subscript e definisce l'indice di partenza (startIndex) e di fine (endIndex).
 Si può accedere più volte ad ogni singolo elemento di una Collection mentre nel caso della Sequence non è più possibile a meno di una nuova iterazione.
 Come ultimo punto Collection eredita da Sequence.

+### Explain MVVM
+UIKit independent representation of your View and its state.
+The View Model invokes changes in the Model and updates itself with the updated Model, and since we have a binding between the View and the View Model, the first is updated accordingly.
+Your view model will actually take in your model, and it can format the information that’s going to be displayed on your view.
+There is a more known framework called RxSwift.
+It contains RxCocoa, which are reactive extensions for Cocoa and CocoaTouch.